From HandWiki - Reading time: 33 min

 ||||||||

-A right-wing dictatorship, sometimes also referred to as a rightist dictatorship or right-wing authoritarianism, is an authoritarian or sometimes totalitarian regime following right-wing policies.
+A right-wing dictatorship, sometimes also referred to as a rightist dictatorship is an authoritarian or sometimes totalitarian regime following right-wing policies.
 Right-wing dictatorships are typically characterized by appeals to traditionalism, the protection of law and order and often the advocacy of nationalism, and justify their rise to power based on a need to uphold a conservative status quo.
-Examples of right-wing dictatorships may include anti-communist ones, such as Nazi Germany, Fascist Italy, Estado Novo, Francoist Spain, the Chilean Junta, the Greek Junta, the Brazilian military dictatorship, the Argentine Junta (or National Reorganization Process); Republic of China under Chiang Kai-shek, South Korea when it was led by Syngman Rhee, Park Chung Hee and Chun Doo-hwan; and a number of military dictatorships in Latin America during the Cold War,[1] or those that agitate anti-Western sentiments, such as Russia under Vladimir Putin.
+Examples of right-wing dictatorships may include anti-communist (including pro-Western) ones, such as Nazi Germany, Fascist Italy, Estado Novo, Francoist Spain, the Chilean Junta, the Greek Junta, the Brazilian military dictatorship, the Argentine Junta (or National Reorganization Process), Republic of China under Chiang Kai-shek, Indonesia's New Order regime by Suharto, Cuba under Fulgencio Batista, in South Korea when it was led by Syngman Rhee, Park Chung Hee, and Chun Doo-hwan, a number of military dictatorships in Latin America during the Cold War,[1] and those that agitate anti-Western sentiments, such as Russia under Vladimir Putin.

 In the most common Western view, the perfect example of a right-wing dictatorship is any of those that once ruled in South America.[according to whom?]
 Those regimes were predominantly military juntas and most of them collapsed in the 1980s.
 Communist countries, which were very cautious about not revealing their authoritarian methods of rule to the public, were usually led by civilian governments and officers taking power were not much welcomed there.
 Few exceptions include the Burmese Way to Socialism (Burma, 1966–1988), the Military Council of National Salvation (People's Republic of Poland, 1981–1983) or the North Korean regime's evolution throughout the rule of Kim Il Sung.

 Many right-wing regimes kept strong ties with local clerical establishments.
 This policy of a strong Church-state alliance is often referred to as Clerical fascism.
 Pro-Catholic dictatorships included the Estado Novo (1933–1974) and the Federal State of Austria (1934–1938).
-There also exist clerical dictatorships in the Muslim world, including the Islamic Republic of Iran and the Islamic Emirate of Afghanistan.
-The theocratic absolute monarchies of Saudi Arabia or Vatican City also share many similarities with the regimes mentioned above.[citation needed] Many of those are/were led by spiritual leaders, such as the Slovak Republic under the Reverend Josef Tiso or Iran under the Ayatollahs Khomeini (1979–1989) and Khamenei (1989–present).
-Some right-wing dictatorships, like Nazi Germany, were even openly hostile to certain religions.[2]
+Many of those are/were led by spiritual leaders, such as the Slovak Republic under the Reverend Josef Tiso.
+Some right-wing dictatorships, like Nazi Germany, were openly hostile to certain religions.[2]

 The authoritarian politics of several countries can range from parties and movements on the center-right to the far-right, including some that are difficult to define.
 The degree of authoritarianism can also vary.

-Cases supported by varius sources and definitions will be presented below:
+Cases supported by various sources and definitions will be presented below:

 The existence of right-wing dictatorships in Europe are largely associated with the rise of fascism.
 The conditions created by World War I and its aftermath gave way both to revolutionary socialism and reactionary politics.
 Fascism arose as part of the reaction to the socialist movement, in attempt to recreate a perceived status quo ante bellum.[3]
 Right-wing dictatorships in Europe were mostly destroyed with the Allied victory in World War II, although some continued to exist in Southern Europe until the 1970s.